HyperGAN/hyperchamber/README.md

 Uses hyperparameter tuning to find the best performing MNIST fully connected deep network configuration.

-Our search space of options here is
+Our search space of options here is now 720 options.
+Note we only have 2 variables.
+This search space expands exponentially with new options to search.

-* Evolve a network that fits MNIST:

-examples/evolve-mnist/

-* Evolve RNN types:

-examples/evolve-rnn/

 * Evolve GAN (HyperGAN):